Judicious use of antimicrobials

 Policy type: Policy

-- The use of antibiotics provides an effective method for the control and treatment of infectious diseases caused by bacteria and certain other micro-organisms.
-Their use in veterinary practice since the 1950s has assisted in ensuring the health of livestock and companion animals.
-Antibiotic use has also enabled the production of meat, egg and milk products which are unlikely to present disease problems for the consumer or those concerned with their production.
-Antibiotic use is also justifiable on animal welfare grounds.
+The use of antibiotics provides an effective method for the treatment and control of infectious diseases caused by bacteria and certain other micro-organisms.
+Use of antimicrobials supports good animal welfare outcomes, and allows for production of meat, egg and milk products which are safe for the consumer.

 - Antibiotics should only be used when it is known or strongly suspected that susceptible bacteria are present and causing, or likely to cause, disease.